 In the campaigns of the 1980s, we raced a series of races (usually 16 races per year), awarding points to the top finishers as did the real Formula One.
 At the end of the year, the driver with the most points was the "Speed Circuit Champion" and was awarded a small engraved trophy.
 We also awarded a team championship, as well as elected a driver as the recipient of the "Tom Kane Memorial Award" to the most sportsmanlike driver of the year.

-For the new series of races, we plan to have official races only once per month, with no more than eight races in the series leading to the championship.
-The most likely regular game night at this time would be the 2nd Friday evening of each month (although that could change).
-We are thinking of holding our official races (towards the points championship) during the months of September through April (this could also change).
+For the new series of races, we will have official races only once per month, with eight races in the series leading to the championship.
+The regular game night is the 2nd Friday evening of each month.
+The official races will be held during the months of September through April.

 Want to check out the CFR rules before coming to a race?
 Download the CFR rules from the designer's website.
 If you ever played our old Advanced Speed Circuit rules, you will find the CFR rules very similar.
 If you have never played either racing game, the basic idea is that you plot how fast you want your car to go on each turn.
 For each multiple of 20 mph, your car moves one space on the track.
 So, if you plotted a speed of 120 mph, your car would move 6 spaces on the track.
 You of course want to go as fast as possible on the straight parts of the track, but your car is constrained by its acceleration and top speed ratings.
 There are also speed limits in the corners, so you must either slow down (also constrained by your car's deceleration rating) to the speed limit, or else use "wear points" (which simulate using up your brakes and tires) and/or roll dice to take a chance of possibly spinning or else crashing out of the race.
 The basic system is very easy to learn, although you will need to learn the nuances of the game to get really good at it.